p4lang/p4c/backends/p4tools/testgen/README.md

 --dump folder              Folder where P4 programs are dumped.
--v                         Increase verbosity level (can be repeated) --input-packet-only        Only produce the input packet for each test --max-tests maxTests       Sets the maximum number of tests to be generated --out-dir outputDir        Directory for generated tests --test-backend             Select a test back end.
+-v                         Increase verbosity level (can be repeated) --input-packet-only        Only produce the input packet for each test -- packet-size-range       Specify the possible range of the input packet size in bits.
+The format is [min]:[max].
+The default values are "0:72000".
+The maximum is set to jumbo frame size (9000 bytes).
+--max-tests maxTests       Sets the maximum number of tests to be generated --out-dir outputDir        Directory for generated tests --test-backend             Select a test back end.
 Available test back ends are defined by the respective target.